CPC Definition - Subclass H03L

 This place covers:

-All documents for automatic controlling the frequency or phase of the output of the generator.
+- Automatic control of the frequency or phase of the output of the generator;

 This place covers: